metavalent/metavalent.github.io/_drafts/2021-09-10-17-49-52-Generative-Mechanics.md

 categories: metavalent
 tags: metavalent
 created: 2021-09-10T17:49:52-10:00
-modified: 2021-09-10T18:06:49-10:00
+modified: 2021-09-10T18:18:12-10:00
 ---

-The clunky, crude, and basically dumb Pavlovian mechanics of Metavalent Stigmergy.
+Are these the clunky, crude, and basically dumb Pavlovian mechanics of generative Metavalent Stigmergy?
+Are these the tools engineering the very seeds of perceived realities?

+If are finally learning about such tools publicly, today, how long have such tools and techniques actually been deployed and in common use?

+Ethical Non-negotiables, FTP: Recognize and honor *intrinsic* inalienable individual agency and maximize depth and breadth of fully informed consent.

+---

 Turns out the local narrator – the internal critic, ambivalent asshole, or internal coach and encourager – is only one of infinite possible narrators and narrations.